 How is the Pixel 5 battery life?

-Google’s new phone features a 4,080mAh battery that’s still smaller than many rival devices but definitely the biggest we’ve seen in a Pixel.
-The addition of 5G and the return of the 90Hz screen means that controlling power consumption is more important than ever.
+Google’s new phone features a 4,080mAh battery, which is still smaller than many rival devices, but definitely the biggest we’ve seen in a Pixel.
+For comparison, the Pixel 4 had a 2,800mAh battery and used a more power-hungry processor — the Qualcomm Snapdragon 855.

 Google is also introducing extreme battery saver mode on the Pixel 5.
 This allows you to decide which apps you’d like to keep on while everything else is paused.
 Google says this will get you up to 48 hours of extra battery life.